 As an employee-owned business we operate democratically.
 We also aim to extend the principles of fairness, openness and transparency to our broad range of stakeholders outside the business.
 Every year, since 2001, we have publicly reported our Corporate Responsibility performance and provided information about how we manage our most important social and environmental issues.

-'Our responsibilities' pages provide further information on our approach to Sustainability and a more detailed review of our performance to the year ended 30 January 2016, unless otherwise stated.
-Here we focus on our activities, progress and highlights at sites under our operational control unless stated otherwise.
-Sites operated by stores under licence and franchisees (both overseas and Welcome Break franchises) are excluded from this scope.
+Our archived reports can be found in the 'Report Archive' tab below.
+For 2017-18 we have produced a Corporate Responsibility report, reviewing our performance and management to the year ended 27 January 2017, unless otherwise stated.
+Here we focus on our activities, progress and highlights at sites under our operational control.
+Sites operated by shops under licence or by franchisees (both overseas and Welcome Break franchises) are excluded from this scope.

 - Download our Corporate Responsibility 2017-18 report (2.2MB)

 - Download our John Lewis Partnership Annual Report and Accounts 2018 (PDF size: 6MB)

 - Download our Modern Slavery and Human Trafficking Statement 2017 (PDF 119KB)

 - Download our Human Rights and Modern Slavery Progress report 2016-17 (PDF 1.6MB)

 - Download our Human Rights and Modern Slavery Report 2015-16 (PDF 3.6MB)